ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 ## Use Cases

-- **Self Managed**: Great for developers or experienced server owners who prefer total control.
+- **Self Managed** (Free): Great for developers or experienced server owners who prefer total control.
 - **Basic Management**: Ideal for new server owners who need help with the initial setup but want to handle daily maintenance themselves.
 - **Premium Management**: Best for community leaders, creators, or streamers who want their server professionally managed and maintained.